 Portable rechargeable batteries are commonly found in many products including cordless power tools and lawn and garden equipment.
 The most common recycled portable battery chemistries include: Nickel Cadmium (Ni-Cd), Nickel Metal Hydride (Ni-MH), Lithium Ion (Li-ion), and Small Sealed Lead (Pb) (weighing less than 2 lbs./1 kg.).

 Make sure you follow state, local, and federal regulations, as these batteries cannot be disposed of with regular/curbside recycling or trash.
 Many major retailers in U.S. and Canada have battery recycling collection boxes.
-For the sites nearest you, visit www.call2recycle.org, call the consumer helpline at 877-723-1297, or use the zipcode lookup tool below.
+For the sites nearest you, visit Drop-off Locations – The Battery Network or use the zipcode lookup tool below.